oconnor663/cell_talk/readme.txt

   to things, why can't I mutate through a shared reference?"
 - "Why is Rust so restrictive?
 Why not have something in between & and &mut?"
 - this in between thing is called "interior mutability"
+- you've seen Arc<Mutex>>
-- you've seen Arc<Mutex>>. note how it's letting you get &mut from &.
+  - note how it's letting you get &mut from &.
+  - but this doesn't violate the fundamental &mut rule
 - there's also RwLock, which is the same but with many writers
 - there's also RefCell, which is like RwLock but single-threaded
   - demo Send and Sync